wltjunior92/podcast-cuts-creator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was build when I realize that there is a very common patten on the kind of videos on youtube podcast cuts channel.
+This project was build when I realize that there is a very common pattern on the kind of videos on youtube podcast cuts channel.

-It is aways some kind of intro and an ending showing some kind of sponsor of the channel, etc.
+It's aways some kind of intro and an ending showing some kind of sponsor of the channel, etc.

 So how could I automate all this editing process?